mudge/mudge.github.com/_posts/2014-11-26-data-structures-as-functions.markdown

     ;; insert money-making business logic here
     (println "PROFIT")))
 ```

+The way this actually works in Clojure is that sets implement the [`IFn`
+interface][IFn] meaning that they have an `invoke` method that can be used to
+call them as if they were ordinary functions.

 We can achieve similar behaviour in Ruby by implementing `Set#to_proc` (in the same
 way Henrik implemented `to_proc` on `Array`):